Amchuz/Automated-Information-Gathering/README.md

 nm_scan = nmap.PortScanner()
 nm_scanner = nm_scan.scan(sys.argv[1],'80',arguments='-O') #O is just a guess.

-look at the info and add variables in the program accordingly. run script as : python automatedpython.py <ipaddress>
+Look at the info and add variables in the program accordingly. run script as : python automatedpython.py <ipaddress>